-New biopolymer and organic practices.
+During this fellowship we experimented with new compostable materials, including indigenous grasses, barks and biopolymers.
 We had not worked with these materials or practices before.
 What we learned over the course of the fellowship will influence the materials and methods that we use in future projects.

-Grass weaving: 90cm Approx 300 hours making time Light sculptures: 2m x 0.75m Biopolymers and grass Grass weaving: 85cm Approx 250 hours making time
+Grass weaving: 90cm Approx 300 hours making time

+Light sculptures: 2m x 0.75m Biopolymers and grass Grass weaving: 85cm Approx 250 hours making time